 How to wear it: Pinned to the side.
 Since this hair type is a medium wave and thickness, it can give in to a little bit of pinning.
 The pinned to the side hair style looks gorgeous for all occasions and is flattering on most women's face shapes as well.

 - 2C Wavy Hair (coarse) This type has a very distinct “S” shaped pattern, and is borderline curly at some points.
-This hair type tends to be frizzier and thicker.
+Curly wavy hair tends to be frizzier and thicker.
 Although this type is more resilient (because of its thickness), it is also more resistant to styling.

 How to wear it: Long and parted in the middle.
 This type of wavy hair is both thick and has tighter “S” shapes, so it's best to take advantage of the resilience and keep the hair long to weigh it down a little bit more.
-The weight will help soften and even out the waves so they look more natural, and you'll have less frizz to deal with.
+With long wavy hair, the weight will help soften and even out the waves so they look more natural, and you'll have less frizz to deal with.

 Pros of wavy hair